esteemayo/ecommerce-store-api/README.md

 ### Checkout Endpoints

-- POST /api/v1/checkout: Creates a charge on a customer's payment method.
+- <mark>POST /api/v1/checkout:</mark> Creates a charge on a customer's payment method.

 ## Payment Gateway

 This application uses Stripe for payment processing.
-The STRIPE_SECRET_KEY environment variable is used to secure the payment process.
+The <mark>STRIPE_SECRET_KEY</mark> environment variable is used to secure the payment process.